 A win-back campaign to bring customers and inactive subscribers back into the fold by showing them a bit of love is an effective campaign tactic.
 Again, words matter here and it’s best to use emotive words in the subject line to cut through.

 Most people check their emails on mobile devices.
 Campaign Monitor puts the figure at 68% of consumers.
 So, again, you don’t want all that hard work to go to waste because your email doesn’t display properly on a smartphone or the copy hasn’t been written with mobile users in mind.

 Use short sentences and paragraphs and get straight to the point.

-Don’t forget to structure the copy so that it is mobile-friendly and optimise the subject lines for mobile devices (Return Path reports that these devices show just 25 – 30 characters).
+Don’t forget to structure the copy so that it is mobile-friendly and optimise the subject lines for mobile devices (Validity reports that these devices show just 25 – 30 characters).
 Most people will just scan your email keep it simple and use sub-headers and bullet points to make it easier to skim but still sustain interest.

 How are you doing?

 There are metrics that you can use to measure the potency of your campaigns – your open rates, bounce rates, unsubscribe rates etc. You’ll also want to see how you are stacking up against others in the same industry.
 Mailchimp sends billions of emails each month for millions of users.
 If you are a small business there’s no need to feel like you are standing in shadow of an email Goliath.
 Customers range from businesses that are flying solo to start-ups to Fortune 500 companies.

 The following statistics are for campaigns sent to at least 1,000 subscribers:

 - click-through rate – 2.01%